ankitbansal/simple_blockchain/README.md

    If you don't want to look into persistence and is just interested in seeing a simple blockchain, checkout release_v1 and don't bother to read further <p>

 # Persistence
    In the second part, we persist our blockchain in BoltDB <p>
+   To run this, you need to run "go get github.com/boltdb/bolt"